buwilliams/tetris/README.md

 - added page layout and css styles
 - create shapes: square, line, t, s, and z
 - add logic and events layer
+- add logic to prevent blocks from going off to the right or left
+- add logic to prevent movement on collision with another block
+- added 3d effect for blocks